cshenton/particle/README.md

 ## Some thoughts

-There are a couple of things we can do to accelerate this:
+Let's assume we're limited to running this on the CPU, what are our options to speed things up?

 - Simple parallelisation of sample, likelihood, and resample steps
-- Anytime asynchronous implementation to avoid worker blocking on weight normalisation
+- Asynchronous implementation to avoid worker blocking on weight normalisation

 These will enable us to increase data throughput by efficient utilising multiple cpu cores, and are even amenable to a distributed implementation.
 The anytime implementation effectively